Theonlyhamstertoh/MY-NOTES-AND-LEARNING/THREEJS.md

 ![image](https://user-images.githubusercontent.com/75579372/122949601-a5e3e900-d330-11eb-8ff6-dda09cf5d6f8.png)

+So, shadows don't look to good and requires a lot of work.
+If you have mutiple, it just looks off.
+One solution is to do `Baking Shadows`.

 ## Optimizing Shadows
 * The `shadow maps` have their own width and height.
 To access the shadow map, you do `directionalLight.shadow`